 A couple of months ago, Orbinho linked a big list of data visualization award nominees.
-In that set of vis was this project, from last year’s NBA.
 I saw it and immediately thought “Sweet!
 That should work for football as well.”

 *Does a couple of months work*